vincetardy/frontend/code_guidelines.md

 Each page should have one unique `<h1>`.
 This is normally the page or article title.
 This is essential for those navigating the page using an assistive device.

 Use a semantically correct heading hierarchy.
-Headings represent the outline for your document and are essential to users of assistive devices in navigating the entirity of the page, so they should be logical.
+Headings represent the outline for your document and are essential to users of assistive devices in navigating the entirety of the page.

 Always use title-case when entering text into headers and titles.
 Do not use all caps or all lowercase titles in markup, as this is difficult to read.
 Instead use CSS to transform the text into uppercase/lowercase based on a class name, or element type.